MINHAS3/Earthquake_Challenge/README.md

 # Mapping_Earthquakes

-This module is mapping Earthquakes that have occured in the various regions of the world.
-Also mapping techtonic plates.
+This module is mapping Earthquakes that have occured in the various regions of the world, along with mapping techtonic plates.